rcrowther/django-static_models/README.md

     # original URL for dynamic pages
     #path('page/<slug:slug>/',  PageDetailView.as_view(), name='page-detail'),

 Now links between pages work.
 And reverse URLs.
-But you will need to set up a URL path for every model you generate static files from (I suppose I could make a middleware solution, like the 'static' app, to choose between the two.
-Not considered, yet).
+But you will need to set up a URL path for every model you generate static files from.

-### Static definition of path_root
+### Static definition, in the View, of path_root
 This is not something that would be of interest to many.

 You can define path_root using a custom class declaration, With that you can configure fancy URL resolution/HTTP responses etc. e.g.